SyncfusionExamples/TreeMap_GettingStarted_iOS/README.md

 # TreeMap Getting Started iOS

-This repository contains sample for how to get started with the [Syncfusion Xamarin.iOS Tree Map](https://help.syncfusion.com/xamarin-ios/sftreemap/getting-started) control.
+This repository contains sample to get started with the [Syncfusion Xamarin.iOS Tree Map](https://help.syncfusion.com/xamarin-ios/sftreemap/getting-started) control.
 The TreeMap control provides a simple yet effective way to visualize flat or hierarchical data as clustered rectangles with a specific weighted attribute that determines the size of the rectangle

 ## Syncfusion controls